Aspheric Lenses

 Posted by Ron Schulmerich on

 The inherent shape of a spherical lens creates a problem called spherical aberration.Spherical aberration is created when parallel light rays that pass through the central region of the spherical lens focus farther away than light rays that pass through the edges of the lens.
 This results in many focal points, which in turn produce a blurry image.
-To get a clear image, all rays need to focus at the same point.
+To get a clear image, all rays need to focus on the same point.

-A spherical surface is defined by the radius of curvature only.
+A spherical surface is defined by the radius of curvature alone.
 An aspheric surface can be defined by up to 12 or more aspheric terms.
 The general form of an asphere is defined by the conic constant (k).
 This is very important when evaluating the manufacturability of aspheres.

 Esco Optics aspheric manufacturing capabilities incorporate grinding and polishing on our CNC Optotech machine tools.
-At Esco Optics our Optotech manufacturing cell is capable of manufacturing aspheres from prototypes to high production.
+At Esco Optics, our Optotech manufacturing cell is capable of manufacturing aspheres from prototypes to high production.
 Coupled with the CNC technology at Esco Optics is the tenured expertise of our master opticians.

 Esco Optics has invested heavily in the metrology aspect of our asphere manufacturing cell as well.
 Our recently purchased Mahr Marsurf LD120 3D asphere profilometer assures our customers of accurate and repeatable measurements of our aspheres.
-Esco also utilizes Zygo interferometry.
-Esco Optics has also recently established relationships with partners utilizing MRF polishing techniques and SSI interferometry to allow us to offer high precision aspheres.
+Esco also utilizes zygo interferometry.
+Esco Optics has also recently established relationships with partners utilizing MRF polishing techniques and SSI interferometry to allow us to offer high-precision aspheres.

 Share this post